Hog Hunts Americus

 Things got interesting on the second night, and not just because of the Wild Hog Hunting.
 Earlier that day, the Hunting Van had a tire rotation, but whoever worked on it forgot to tighten the lug nuts properly.
 By 2:30 AM, Clayton realized the van was wobbling badly, making it unsafe to drive.
 Luckily, Megan, our go-to assistant/manager/problem-solver, came to the rescue.
 She rolled in with a jack and all the tools needed to tighten everything up, saving Clayton from a roadside disaster.

-After the unexpected pit stop, the guys got back to Thermal Hog Hunting around 3:30 AM and managed to take down two more Piggies before sunrise.
+After the unexpected pit stop, the guys got back to Thermal Hog Hunting around 3:30 AM and managed to take them to new homes, two more Piggies before sunrise.

 Night 3: